-By asserting the fact f in a world $\mathbb{W} = \{f_1, \ldots, f_n\}$, we schematically mean that the world's state represented by the set of facts \mathbb{W} is being changed to the new state represented by the set $\{f, f_1, \ldots, f_n\}$.
-This is essentially equivalent to saying that the model represented by the world \mathbb{W} has been updated with a new evidence f.
-Any reference to world \mathbb{W} will now take this new fact into account along with all the facts previously making up \mathbb{W} .
+By asserting the fact f in a world $W = \{f_1, \ldots, f_n\}$, we schematically mean that the world's state represented by the set of facts W is being changed to the new state represented by the set $\{f, f_1, \ldots, f_n\}$.
+This is essentially equivalent to saying that the model represented by the world W has been updated with a new evidence f.
+Any reference to world W will now take this new fact into account along with all the facts previously making up W.

-2.8 Resetting the original probabilistic values of variables
+2.8 Resetting random attributes

 When an attribute is mapped into a random variable, its probability distribution will evolve according to the facts posted in the WM.
 In order to reinitialize the processing, it may be required that this value be reset to its original distribution.
 A special operator assertUnknown is provided to perform this reinitialization.
+For example, the rule: